cloudemprise/cfn-ovpn-cli/README.md

 AWS Cloudformation is a service that provisions and configures Cloud resources that are declared in a template file.
 The template defines a collection of elements as a single unit called a Stack, simplifying the management of Cloud infrastructure.

 **cfn-ovpn-cli** composes a monolithic hierarchical tree structure of nested Cloudformation Stacks, the orchestration of which is achieved in a three-stage Stack creation/update process that is promoted via a counter variable.
 The crux of the mater is, as noted above, the creation of two custom preconfigured interrelated Golden Amazon Machine Image (AMI) snapshots.
-The flowchart below illustrates the build process and resouce dependencies:
+The flowchart below illustrates the build process and resource dependencies:

   <p align="center">
     <img src="./docs/images/cfn-flowchart.png" width="400">